Leuven IP & AI Conference 2026

 Professor at Université catholique de Louvain

-Alain Strowel is a Professor at Université catholique de Louvain, focusing on intellectual property law and policy.
+Alain Strowel is a Professor at Université catholique de Louvain, specializing in intellectual property law and information law.

 Angelia Jia Wang

-Angelia Jia Wang is a Professor at Durham University, specializing in intellectual property law and its global implications.
+Angelia Jia Wang is a Lecturer at Durham University, specializing in intellectual property law and digital technologies.

 Christophe Geiger